-The Naomi C. Broering Hispanic Heritage Grant is endowed by MLA Past-President Naomi C. Broering, AHIP, FMLA, on the occasion of her more than 40 plus years as a member of the Medical Library Association (MLA).
-The Broering Hispanic Heritage Grant will award $1,000 annually to a person of Hispanic or Latino ethnicity, or a person who has an interest in Hispanic/Latino Community information services.
+The Naomi C. Broering Latinx Heritage Grant was endowed by MLA Past-President Naomi C. Broering, AHIP, FMLA, on the occasion of her more than 40 plus years as a member of the Medical Library Association (MLA) in 2015.
+The Broering Latinx Heritage Grant will award $1,000 annually to a person of Latinx ethnicity, or a person who has an interest in Latinx community information services.
 Librarians who want to pursue a professional activity in the latest medical information services using the latest technical formats are encouraged to apply.
 The intent is to encourage health information professionals to gain knowledge about these important areas of practice and support MLA’s emphasis on evolving roles for the profession.

-- The applicant must have the potential to make or has made significant contributions to medical information services using the latest technologies.
+- have the potential to make or has made significant contributions to medical information services using the latest technologies.

 - The grant may be used for professional development and/or research activities in the areas of medical information services.

-- The applicant must submit detailed itemization of financial support requested.
-Depending on the qualifications/requests of the candidates, the jury may recommend that the grant not be awarded in a given year.
+- Depending on the qualifications/requests of the candidates, the jury may recommend that the grant not be awarded in a given year.

 - MLA will acknowledge applications upon receipt via email.